History of the United States Congress: Postwar era

-The contemporary era (1970s–today)
+Contemporary era (1970s–today)

-The Democrats continued to hold a fair majority after the 1970 Congressional elections as well, despite Republican gains.
+The Democrats continued to hold a fair majority after the 1970 congressional elections as well, despite Republican gains.
 In 1972, Richard Nixon also set an electoral college record, by winning 49 states, after he gained popularity by: 1) establishing diplomacy with China; 2) organizing the SALT arms treaty with the Soviet Union; and 3) convincing the public that the Vietnam War was about over.
 Despite this, the Democrats still maintained a majority of seats in Congress.

-The return of partisanship
+Return of partisanship

 Generally the next fifty years were marked by slim majorities in Congress, which some thinkers believe has led to more intense partisanship, and reflects a decline in an era when lawmakers from both sides of the aisle met in friendly discussions in an informally dubbed ground floor room in the Capitol called the Board of Education.
 It was a place where lawmakers found ways to discuss, deal, compromise, and agree on national problems in a bipartisan fashion.
 Since the mid nineteen fifties, Congress has been marked by increasing partisanship in which congresspersons voted increasingly in line with their party, and were reluctant to cross the aisle to find compromises, and academics disagree about what factors underlie this trend towards greater partisanship and whether it is continuing.

 Watergate and its wake

 Nixon's political career was greatly damaged by the Watergate Scandal.
 On August 9, 1974, he became the first US president to resign from public office.
-By the time the 1974 Congressional elections took place, Gerald Ford's popularity was severely damaged after he pardoned Nixon and could not get the U.S. economy out of an ongoing recession.
+By the time the 1974 congressional elections took place, Gerald Ford's popularity was severely damaged after he pardoned Nixon and could not get the U.S. economy out of an ongoing recession.
 Watergate reshaped the relations between Congress and the other branches, and led to increased congressional oversight of federal intelligence agencies, the War Powers Resolution, campaign finance reform, and independent counsel investigations of malfeasance in the executive branch by Congress.

 After the Watergate scandal and other abuses of power by the Richard Nixon administration, Congress began to reassert its power to oversee the executive branch and develop legislation.
 The Democrats regained a two-thirds majority as well as a filibuster-proof Senate majority over Congress once again.
-In 1978, the Republicans erased the Democrats filibuster-proof, as well a two-thirds, majority by scoring a huge victory in the 1978 Congressional election, as a result of heavy inflation that spread throughout the country at the time.
+In 1978, the Republicans erased the Democrats filibuster-proof, as well a two-thirds, majority by scoring a huge victory in the 1978 congressional election, as a result of heavy inflation that spread throughout the country at the time.
 The Democrats' majority in the Senate was now 59–41 and the majority over the House was 276–159.
 In 1980, The Republicans won both majority of the US Senate and the 1980 US Presidential Election; Republican Ronald Reagan became US president and Howard Baker, a moderate-conservative Republican US Senator from Tennessee, became the new Senate Majority leader.